-Name Value type/default value Description Required string/"base" The name of the model.
-No name Process description object/null.
-The main process describes the first process No main proof the environment model that does not wait cess for any registering signals. envi-Value is an object that maps process identi-Names are identifiers of processes described No ronment fiers (a category and process name separated in values. by "/" symbol) to process descriptions.
-Proprocesses cess identifiers are used in attributes.
-A category and process name should be C identifiers.
-Example: { "category1/name1": {process description}, "category2/name2": {process description } } functions Value is an object that maps enumerations A name of the attribute is a string which No models of function names to corresponding process is an enumeration of function names.
-All descriptions: these functions will be replaced by the same {"name1, ..., nameN": {process descripmodel generated from the provided process tion}, "name": {process description}} description.
+Name Value type/default value Description Re- quired name string/"base" The name of the model.
+No main pro- Process description object/null.
+The main process describes the first process No cess of the environment model that does not wait for any registering signals. envi- Value is an object that maps process identi- Names are identifiers of processes described No ronment fiers (a category and process name separated in values. processes by "/" symbol) to process descriptions.
+Pro- cess identifiers are used in attributes.
+A cat- egory and process name should be C identi- fiers.
+Example: { "category1/name1": {process descrip- tion}, "category2/name2": {process de- scription} } functions Value is an object that maps enumerations A name of the attribute is a string which No models of function names to corresponding process is an enumeration of function names.
+All descriptions: these functions will be replaced by the same {"name1,, nameN": {process descrip- model generated from the provided process tion}, "name": {process description}} description.